profanedb/ProfaneDB/README.md

 ## Configuration and usage

+For a more detailed explanation, go to the [project's website](http://profanedb.gitlab.io/docs/quick-start/).

+### Schema definition

 Schema definition comes with every message definition, using [Protocol Buffer field options](https://developers.google.com/protocol-buffers/docs/proto#options):

 *At the moment only one key per message can be set*